 A Worked Example In The Mortgage Broking Industry

-Now let’s look at how this UVP Formulation Framework (in the infographic above, with the relevant section reprinted below) applies to a specific mortgage broking practice.
+Now let’s look at how this UVP Formulation Framework applies to a specific mortgage broking practice.

-The example we’ll look at is one of BrokerEngine founder Craig Vaughan’s brands, MAP Home Loans.
+The example we’ll look at is MAP Home Loans.

-Let’s unpack each component of the value proposition, so you can see how the process works.
+Let’s unpack each component of the value proposition, so you can see how the pieces fit together.

 Lens 1: PROSPECT